Dyson V7 vs Dyson Outsize: Real-World Performance Test Results

 Like all the latest generation Dyson products, the Outsize uses a one-piece filter where the pre and post-motor elements are fused.

-This design is highly efficient at keeping debris inside since it has seals preventing allergens from seeping through.
+This design is highly efficient at keeping debris inside, thanks to seals that prevent allergens from seeping through.

 In contrast, the V7 MotorHead only has the pre-motor filter, not the post-motor element.